The science of baking soda

 Baking Soda

 The vinegar and baking soda experiment is a classic and popular demonstration that showcases the fascinating chemical reaction that occurs when an acid and a base interact.
-Baking soda and vinegar react chemically because one is a base and the other is an acid.10 AMAZING Baking Soda Experiments.
+In the right amounts and containers, the mixture can even be downright explosive!
 Baking soda is an odorless substance.